 - support customers to access information on their own devices

-- organise or run training courses for customers
+- organise or run training courses and events

-- manage a library's websites and social media channels.
+- manage a library's website and social media channels.

 Skills and knowledge